-Whether you're a freelancer looking for a less scary option or a small business that's looking for a specific feature QuickBooks doesn't have, here are the five best QuickBooks alternatives.
+Whether you're self-employed and looking for a less scary option or an accountant for a business that's looking for a specific feature QuickBooks doesn't have, here are the ten best QuickBooks alternatives.
 I've based my picks on thorough app testing done by the Zapier team, along with my own experiences.

 Wave for free accounting software